Why Canadians Delay Dental Visits

 2. Fear or Dental Anxiety

-Dental anxiety is real and very common.
-Some patients had uncomfortable experiences years ago.
-Others simply fear injections, sounds, or uncertainty.
+Dental anxiety is very common.
+Some patients had uncomfortable experiences years ago, while others fear injections or the unknown.

 3. Busy Family Schedules